awsdocs/amazon-dynamodb-developer-guide/doc_source/CRUDHighLevelExample1.md

 # Example: CRUD Operations Using the AWS SDK for \.NET Object Persistence Model<a name="CRUDHighLevelExample1"></a>

-The following C\# code example declares a `Book` class with Id, title, ISBN, and Authors properties\.
-It uses the object persistence attributes to map these properties to the ProductCatalog table in DynamoDB\.
-The code example then uses the `DynamoDBContext` to illustrate typical CRUD operations\.
-The example creates a sample Book instance and saves it to the ProductCatalog table\.
-The example then retrieves the book item, and updates its ISBN and Authors properties\.
+The following C\# code example declares a `Book` class with `Id`, `Title`, `ISBN`, and `Authors` properties\.
+The example uses object persistence attributes to map these properties to the `ProductCatalog` table in Amazon DynamoDB\.
+The example then uses the `DynamoDBContext` to illustrate typical create, read, update, and delete \(CRUD\) operations\.
+The example creates a sample `Book` instance and saves it to the `ProductCatalog` table\.
+It then retrieves the book item and updates its `ISBN` and `Authors` properties\.
 Note that the update replaces the existing authors list\.
-The example finally deletes the book item\.
+Finally, the example deletes the book item\.

-For more information about the ProductCatalog table used in this example, see [Creating Tables and Loading Sample Data](SampleData.md)\.
-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For more information about the `ProductCatalog` table used in this example, see [Creating Tables and Loading Sample Data](SampleData.md)\.
+For step\-by\-step instructions to test the following example, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 **Note**
- The following example does not work with \.NET core as it does not support synchronous methods\.
+ The following example doesn't work with \.NET core because it doesn't support synchronous methods\.
 For more information, see [AWS Asynchronous APIs for \.NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sdk-net-async-api.html)\.

 **Example**